 3. The Holy Ghost uses the love of God as His instrument in effecting an entire consecration.
-This is that unction from the Holy One which makes us all partakers of the Saviour's consecration.
-Who received the Spirit not by measure for us.
-As the Supreme Christ was perfectly consecrated in the love of God and man, so it is the privilege of every Christian, who is by his name an image of Christ, to be perfectly consecrated.
-And there is no limitation of the Spirit's office in the reproduction of the Christly character in us.
-This was the lesson of that great and notable day of the Lord, the Pentecost.
+This is that unction from the Holy One which makes us all partakers of the Saviour's consecration, Who received the Spirit not by measure for us.
+Supreme Christ was perfectly consecrated in the love of God and man, so it is the privilege of every Christian, who is by his name an image of Christ, to be perfectly consecrated.
+And there is no limitation of the Spirit's office in the reproduction of the Christly This was the lesson of that great and notable day of the Lord, the Pentecost.
 On the morning of that day the Spirit's elect symbol was fire.
 First He appeared as the Shekinah glory, without a veil, diffused over the whole Church, and then resting upon each.
-The light which touched every forehead for Acts ii.
-4, acceptance entered as fire each heart, and they were all filled with the Holy Ghost: filled literally for the time being; and, if we suppose that indwelling permanent, we have our doctrine substantiated.
+The light which touched every forehead for acceptance entered as fire each heart, and they were all filled with the Holy Ghost: filled literally for the time being; and, if we suppose that indwelling permanent, we have our doctrine substantiated.
 That in this there may be continuance we are taught by St. Paul: be filled with the Spirit.
-Lastly, as a tongue, the symbol signified Eph.v.18. the sanctification of the outward life of devotion to God and service to man.
-Hence there is no limit to the Spirit's consecrating grace.
-I sanctify Myself that they also might be sanctified.
-This is the Saviour's example where it is perfectly imitable: the methods of our sanctification, and its process in the destruction of alien affections, find no pattern in Him; but the result shines clearly in His example.
-Beholding as in a glass the glory of the 2 Cor. iii.
+Lastly, as a tongue, the symbol signified the sanctification of the outward life of devotion to God and service to man.
+Hence there is no limit to the Spirit's conse-I sanctify Myself that they also might be sanctified. crating grace.
+This is the Saviour's example where it is perfectly imitable: the methods of our sanctification, and its process in the destruction of alien affections, find no pattern in Him; but the result shines Beholding as in a glass the glory of the clearly in His example.
 Lord, we are changed into the same image from glory to glory, even as by the Spirit of the Lord.
 We receive unto perfection the glory which we reflect.

-Instrument.
-1 John ii.
-20. John iii.
+Love the Instrument.
+John ii 20.
+John iii.
+34.

-Realised.